ARC 7 de Agosto (D-06)

 ARC 7 de Agosto (D-06) was a Swedish-built destroyer of the Colombian Navy.
-The ship, laid down in November 1955 as 13 de Junio, was built by the firm of Gotaverken in Gothenburg to the same design as the Royal Swedish Navy's Halland class of destroyers, with the exception that they had a third 120 mm turret in place of the 57 mm AA turret.
+The ship, laid down in November 1955 as 13 de Junio, was built by the firm Götaverken in Gothenburg to the same design as the Royal Swedish Navy's Halland class of destroyers, with the exception that they had a third 120 mm turret in place of the 57 mm AA turret.
 The ship was launched on 19 June 1956 and completed on 31 October 1958.
 After a career that spanned almost 30 years, the ship was scrapped in 1984.